MSEd

 Purpose of the Degree

-The graduate program in literacy is designed to prepare master teachers of literacy as consultants, program coordinators, specialists and classroom teachers (Birth - grade 6).
+The graduate program in literacy is designed to prepare master teachers of literacy as consultants, program coordinators, specialists and classroom teachers (All Grades).
 The program's emphasis is placed on the practical application of current reading approaches and strategies, materials, methodologies, goal assessment, techniques, evaluation, and professional responsibilities of the literacy teacher.
-Upon completion of the program, the student is expected to demonstrate a thorough knowledge of both developmental and remedial literacy (Birth - grade 6).
+Upon completion of the program, the student is expected to demonstrate a thorough knowledge of both developmental and remedial literacy (All Grades).

 Admission to the Literacy Program